kbukin1/chopen/README.md

 ## A library for changing names of accessed files.

+### Library setup

 Sometimes there is a need for changing file names an application accesses without altering application itself.
 This library does just that.
-The library is expected to be loaded by setting `LD_PRELOAD` variable to `/path/to/the/library/$LIB/chopen.so`. $LIB should not be expanded by the shell, so enclose it into single quotes. $LIB is replaced by the loader with `lib` or `lib64` depending on the bitness of the application.
+The library is expected to be loaded via `LD_PRELOAD` env variable.

+If you are running a mix of 32- and 64- bit applications then set `LD_PRELOAD` to something like `'/path/to/the/library/$LIB/chopen.so'`. `$LIB` should not be expanded by the shell, so enclose it into single quotes. `$LIB` is replaced by the loader with `lib` or `lib64` depending on the bitness of the application.
 32- and 64-bit versions of the library should be found in lib and lib64 directories.

+### Control of file renamig

 File renaming is controlled by `CHANGE_MY_NAME_?` environment variables (`CHANGE_MY_NAME_0`, `CHANGE_MY_NAME_1` through `CHANGE_MY_NAME_9`).